 - You have the right to be treated with respect.

-- You have the right to receive services, regardless of race, religion, disability, pregnancy, sexual orientation, gender, age, income, veteran status, marital status, immigration status, or any other basis prohibited by law.
+- You have the right to receive services, regardless of race, religion, disability, sexual orientation, gender, age, income, immigration status, or any other basis prohibited by law.
 You also have the right to refuse services and decline them at any time.

 - You have the right to be heard and to file a complaint if you are dissatisfied with any services.
 Call 360-786-8754.